koyhpvx/OhMyTermuxScript/README.md

 **A collection of scripts for [Termux](https://github.com/termux/termux-app)**

 > [!IMPORTANT]
-> To use a beautiful command line script execution interface, [gum](https://github.com/charmbracelet/gum) can be used with --gum or -g parameter added to the execution command.
+> To use a beautiful command line script execution interface, [gum](https://github.com/charmbracelet/gum) can be used with `-g` or `--gum` parameter added to the execution command.

 ### Complete installation